networkx/nx-guides/content/algorithms/graph-coloring/graph_coloring.md

+---
+jupytext:
+  main_language: python
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.14.5
+kernelspec:
+  display_name: Python 3 (ipykernel)
+  language: python
+  name: python3
+---

+# Graph Coloring

++++

 In this tutorial, we are going to talk about the graph coloring methods implemented in networkx.
 In the graph coloring problems, we assign minimum possible labels/colors that are subjected to certain conditions.

-+++

 In networkx, there are two types of graph coloring methods (both are vertex coloring methods):